Quantcast

 In the fall of 2019, the first cannabis restaurant, Cannabis Cafe, opened its doors to the progressive West Hollywood Hills of Los Angeles.
 And it was all built up by a black woman.

-In a short 10-year span, Andrea Drummer, has managed to pioneer an industry the only way she knows how: by focusing on generational wealth, and keeping her eye on the community as the Executive Chef and head partner of the first weed-infused cafe in America.
+In a short 10-year span, Andrea Drummer has managed to pioneer an industry the only way she knows how: by focusing on generational wealth, and keeping her eye on the community as the Executive Chef and head partner of the first weed-infused cafe in America.

 Hailing as a South Florida native, Cannabis Cafe, which organically began as a farm-to-table concept, sits on the infamous La Brea Avenue.
-You can find the best of both worlds on its menu; both comfort food combined with classically trained-culinary complexities.
+You can find the best of both worlds on its menu; both comfort food combined with classically trained culinary complexities.
 Although, the food isn't infused (they aren't legally permitted to do so at the moment), they instead choose to pair its menu items, with curated in-house strains, making it a place where you can quite literally order your chicken vegan nachos, and sativa too.

-Drummer's dreams of becoming a chef, cultivated from a fashion career—and, ironically, a start as an anti-drug counselor.
+Drummer's dreams of becoming a chef, were cultivated from a fashion career—and, ironically, a start as an anti-drug counselor.
 “I found myself preaching the gospel of 'say no to drugs' or that 'cannabis is a gateway drug' (an industry stigma that she considers a major misconception today).
 That was me."

 Deciding to move on from counseling, Drummer found herself still unfulfilled and uninspired.
 "I was ready to explore a career that utilized my creative ability versus forcing that great part of myself on to other career paths that only fit short-term.
 I vetted the ideas of food (Le Cordon Bleu) and fashion (FIDM).
 After one year of the vetting process, I committed myself to a culinary career."